wikiknights/cs-materials/src/index.md

 - [AlgoVisionKnights](https://algovisionknights-v2.web.app/) - Visualizer for sorting algorithms, search algorithms, AVL trees, Dijkstra's algorithm, and more.
 Original version created by Hasan Assaidi, Michael Lowe, Stefan Werleman, and Matthew Weston. ([Source Code](https://github.com/AlgoVisionKnights-V2/adv-react))

+- [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) - How to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
+Learn how to be proficient with your tools! ([Source Code](https://github.com/missing-semester/missing-semester))

 - [UCF Foundation Exam Practice](https://ucffe.vijaystroup.com/) - Created by Vijay Stroup. ([Source Code](https://github.com/VijayStroup/ucf-fe))